williamsca/williamsca/_posts/2020-4-17-LakotaBison.md

 When does violence end quickly, and when does it escalate into broader conflict?
 The competition between Native American tribes over bison hunting grounds during the mid-1800s provides an illustrative example.
 Lakotas, Crows, Omahas, Poncas, and other groups roamed the plains on horseback, seeking food for the winter and hides to sell to American traders.

 Clashes between the tribes led to cycles of killings and retribution.
 The dynamic resulted from specific features of their environment.
 Pekka Hamalainen notes that the tribes "tended to avoid places where they where bound to run into enemies, and some of those places became buffer zones, no-man's lands people entered with caution if at all.
 That made them veritable animal preserves."
-These zones were "rich in game, intensely coveted, and hotly disputed." ([^1]) In short, the conflict caused the disputed land to become even more valuable, thus increasing the potential pay-off to the tribe able to claim those lands for themselves.
+These zones were "rich in game, intensely coveted, and hotly disputed." ([^1]) In short, conflict caused the disputed land to become even more valuable, thus increasing the potential pay-off to the tribe able to claim those lands for themselves.

 I present a toy model of the conflict over bison hunting grounds based on the Lotka-Volterra equations, commonly used to describe the